[Home] [Up] [Area] [Fuel Consumption] [Length] [Pressure] [Speed] [Temperature] [Time] [Volume] [Weight]

 Temperature Conversions Quick Convertor

 There are three temperature scales in common usage today.
-The SI (metric) system uses the kelvin (K) as it's standard measure with degrees Celcius (oC) as a measure derived from the kelvin (it's sort of the other way around but that's a different story - see here).
+The SI (metric) system uses the kelvin (K) as it's standard measure with degrees Celcius (oC) as a measure derived from the kelvin (it's sort of the other way around but that's a different story).
 Last and definitely least is the old measure of degrees Fahrenheit (oF).

 As at the beginning of 2005 the SI system had been adopted to some extent in virtually every country except the United States, Liberia and Myanmar (hint, hint) and the fahrenheit temperature scale is only used routinely in the US and Jamaica - it makes a good trivia question - What is it that the United States has in common with Jamaica and nowhere else in the world?.